react-navigation/react-navigation.github.io/versioned_docs/version-7.x/drawer-navigator.md

    import './gesture-handler';
    ```

-   Since the drawer navigator doesn't use `react-native-gesture-handler` on the web, this avoids unnecessarily increasing the bundle size.
+   Since the drawer navigator doesn't use `react-native-gesture-handler` on Web, this avoids unnecessarily increasing the bundle size.

    :::warning